Soccer Holding Foul

 What are the consequences of being called for holding an opponent in soccer?

-The consequences of being called for holding an opponent in soccer are a direct free kick being awarded and the potential to be cautioned or sent off.
+The consequences of being called for holding an opponent in soccer are a direct free kick being awarded.
 A direct free kick allows the player against whom the foul was committed to kick the ball from the spot of the foul, with the ability to score a goal.
-If the referee determines that the holding foul was committed recklessly or with excessive force, the offender will be shown a yellow or red card, respectively.
+If the referee determines that the holding foul was committed recklessly or with excessive force, the offender will also be shown a yellow or red card.